rapiz1/Rapiz1/README.md

 - ⚡ Fun fact: ...
 -->

-My open-source work was mainly done when I was a student.
-Now I'm an SDE in an HFT firm, so not sure how much leisure I have now to follow up.
-Sorry for that!

 Some of my work:
 - [catproc](https://github.com/rapiz1/catp/): a tool to inspect the output of a running process.
 - [rathole](https://github.com/rapiz1/rathole): a reverse proxy for NAT traversal.